-Here are some helpful tips to make the move an easy transition:
+Here are some helpful tips to make the move an easy transition.

-It is important to move your pets last.
+Move your pets last.
 This allows the adjustment process to go over more smoothly because they are still in a familiar place while you’re making the new place more comfortable.
 This also prevents the terrible tragedy of them getting badly stepped on or stuck underneath furniture.

 When you have cats that like to go out and explore make sure you wait as long as you possibly can before letting them out into their new environment.
 This allows them to get familiar with the inside of their new home first and de-stress before going out into unfamiliar territory.

 Before you make a mess of your belongings in the moving process make sure you have all of their important documents such as proof of spay, neuter, shots, etcetera in one area so you can easily access them if need be.
-Lastly make sure to check with your city to maintain a pet license if you do not already have one in that area.
+Lastly, make sure to check with your city to maintain a pet license if you do not already have one in that area.

 Are you making a move this summer?
 What measures are you willing to take to make this a smooth transition for your pets?